stain/incubator-taverna-site/src/site/markdown/community/lists.md

 ### dev@taverna

 <a class="btn btn-primary" href="mailto:dev-subscribe@taverna.incubator.apache.org" role="button">Subscribe</a>
 <a class="btn btn-default" href="mailto:dev-unsubscribe@taverna.incubator.apache.org" role="button">Unsubscribe</a>
 <a class="btn btn-default" href="http://mail-archives.apache.org/mod_mbox/incubator-taverna-dev/" role="button">List info</a>
 <a class="btn btn-default" href="http://apache-taverna-dev.markmail.org/search/?q=" role="button">Archives</a>

-<em>dev@taverna.incubator.apache.org</em> is intended for those **developing** with or on Apache Taverna,
-Apache Taverna **plugins** or using Apache Taverna **APIs**.
+_dev@taverna.incubator.apache.org_ is intended for those **developing** with or on Apache Taverna, Apache Taverna **plugins** or using Apache Taverna **APIs**.
 Discussions about the **science of workflows and provenance** are also welcome here.

 Taverna's developer community use this list to discuss Taverna's future design/architecture/integration/code - **feel free to join** discussions and votes, even if you are not formally a Apache Taverna [committer](/community).